 There are also some miscellaneous requirements for what to send with the K-1 petition, such as photos and fees.
 We'll review all of these below.

-As a general way of proving that you have met and plan to marry, you should attach (or include in "Part 8, Additional Information") a personal statement drafted by the U.S. citizen petitioner.
-This should explain how the two of you first met or communicated, when and where you have since met in person, and at what point you decided to get married.
+As a general way of proving that you have met and plan to marry, the U.S. citizen should attach (or include in "Part 8, Additional Information") a personal statement or letter.
+This should explain how the two of you first met or communicated, when and where you have met in person (particularly within the last two years), and at what point you decided to get married.
 There is no need to include private, intimate information.
 But do include enough detail and narrative to make it convincing.
+(Realistically, the spaces in Part 8 probably aren't enough for this, so it's wise to reference it there and attach something longer.)

 These aren't the only possibilities.
-What you come up with will depend on the facts of your personal situation.
+What you come up with will depend on the facts of your personal situation and where each of you lives.

 Again, you'll want to tailor the documents to your personal situation.
 But the more authoritative and independent the source, the better.